 - Cardiovascular Benefits: Intense cardiovascular workouts will force more blood into your heart and cause your lungs to expand.
 By biking for under 3 hours per week, bad cholesterol is decreased, good cholesterol increased and blood pressure is lowered.
 Blood sugar is further regulated at this time.

-Whether you’re trying to lose weight or remain in optimal health, the best exercise bike will help you achieve your goals.
+Whether you’re trying to lose weight or remain in optimal health, the a home exercise bike will help you achieve your goals.

 Types of Exercise Bikes

 What’s the right type of exercise bike for you?
-You’ll discover exercise bike reviews that cover either a recumbent, spinner or upright model.
+Let’s take a look at some recumbent, spinner or upright models.

 An upright stationary bike is just like a bike you would use to ride around town.
 These bikes include handles, a smaller seat and the ability to stand up.
 When riding, you will be in an upright position, which puts more pressure on the lower extremities than a recumbent model would.

 Recumbent exercise bikes became quite popular 10 years ago.
 These bikes, often ideal for seniors, have a standard seat much like those seen in a chair.
 The rider is reclined slightly back, alleviating all of the pressure that would be on the knees and ankles.
 The handlebars may or may not move with a recumbent exercise bike.

 Oftentimes, spinning bikes are viewed as upright bikes.
 This, however, is not accurate.
 You can tell a spinner bike apart from other models by the handlebars.
 The handlebars are often pushed forward allowing for the rider to bend over while riding.
 These bikes allow for the utmost in intensity and provide a variety of seating positions.

 While you may think that the recumbent model, due to it being reclined, may be easier, it is virtually the same as an upright model.
 In fact, a recumbent bike may be a little harder to crank than the upright model, but the reduction of stress on the joints is definitely welcomed by riders that are older.
 If you’re older, have knee problems or want an age-friendly bike, a recumbent is the optimal choice.